 4. Helix Bridge

-The Helix Bridge is a hot photography venue because of its interesting structure – but do you know it is also one of the best spots to watch the sun set in Singapore?
+The Helix Bridge is a hot photography venue because of its interesting structure – but do you know it is also one of the best spots to see the sunset in Singapore?
 Choose a good time to start walking down the bridge and find a strategic spot to capture a good photo.

 How to get there: Take the MRT and alight at Esplanade MRT station.
 Take the exit that leads to Raffles Avenue, then stroll ahead to Youth Olympic Walk and turn right.